 I have a strange fascination with the “meta-horror” sub genre as of late.
-It is one thing to scare the player by having big freaky monsters jump out at them from behind the bushes and go “OOGEDY BOOGEDY BOOGOLY, but it’s another to use the player’s connection to something from their childhood turning fucked up to hit them on a personal level.
+It is one thing to scare the player by having big freaky monsters jump out at them from behind the bushes and go “OOGEDY BOOGEDY BOOGOLY,” but it’s another to use the player’s connection to something from their childhood to hit them on a personal level.
 It is because of this that I spent more time than justified reading those stupid gaming creepypastas that were about as scary as Donald Trump trying to walk up a flight of stairs without complaining.

 I have already covered a fair few games based around this sort of premise, and despite the fact that it isn’t exactly something that’s never been done before, I do find that there is enough unique variance that makes me want to check all of these out.
 Duck Season is the most recent of these that I have tried out, and it was definitely something.

 Meta-horror games tend to come in two different sub variants.
-The first of these is are games like Eversion, IMSCARED, Doki Doki Literature Club, and YOU and ME and HER: A Love Story where games have stories constructed around the absence of the 4th wall and/or subverting the player’s preconception of a specific genre or game.
+The first of these are games like Eversion, IMSCARED, Doki Doki Literature Club, and YOU and ME and HER: A Love Story where games have stories constructed around the absence of the 4th wall and/or subverting the player’s preconception of a specific genre or game.
 The second variant is where you play as someone playing a cursed or possessed game and the narrative is based around how these two separate settings converge.

 I find that I have had a better track record with the former example given that I enjoyed Eversion, Doki Doki Literature Club, and YOU and ME and HER, while I haven’t had strong feelings about BAD END or Pony Island.
 Duck Season is an example of the latter category, and it is thus far the best example I have experienced (before anyone asks, I haven’t played Nanashi no Game but I am very interested), although that isn’t saying much overall.